appium/appium-espresso-driver/README.md

 - Windows, Linux and macOS are supported as hosts
 - [Android SDK Platform tools](https://developer.android.com/studio/releases/platform-tools) must be installed.
 [Android Studio IDE](https://developer.android.com/studio) also provides a convenient UI to install and manage the tools.
 - ANDROID_HOME or ANDROID_SDK_ROOT [environment variable](https://developer.android.com/studio/command-line/variables) must be set
 - Java JDK must be installed and [JAVA_HOME](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) environment variable must be set.
-Android SDK below API 30 requires Java 8.
-Android SDK 30 and above requires Java 9 or newer.
+Java major version must be 11 or newer.
 - [Emulator](https://developer.android.com/studio/run/managing-avds) platform image must be installed if you plan to run your tests on it.
 [Android Studio IDE](https://developer.android.com/studio) also provides a convenient UI to install and manage emulators.
 - Real Android devices must have [USB debugging enabled](https://developer.android.com/studio/debug/dev-options) and should be visible as `online` in `adb devices -l` output.
 - The minimum version of Android API must be 5.0 (API level 21) (6.0 is recommended as version 5 has some known compatibility issues).